 Editor’s note: This post has originally been posted on 9th April 2018, and has now been updated and republished.

-Many people have a naive and rosy view regarding the kind of lives animals are living in the wild.
-Some of those people strongly believe, and this includes even sometimes wildlife rescuers and rehabbers, conservationists and people, who think of themselves as nature or animal lovers, that non-human animals living in the wild live in some kind of paradise.
+Many people have a naive and rosy view of the kind of lives animals are living in the wild.
+Some people strongly believe, and this includes sometimes wildlife rescuers and rehabbers, conservationists and people who think of themselves as nature or animal lovers, that non-human animals living in the wild live in some kind of paradise.
 However, nothing could be further from the truth.
 Animals living in the wild live lives that are far from idyllic, and most of them have to deal with the reality of constant threat of tremendous suffering.
 Although many people accept the fact that animals experience suffering, the willingness to help, to minimise or eliminate suffering, remains rather an exceptional act of kindness.
 Also, for reasons remaining mostly unclear, many people assume that wild animals do cope better with suffering than domestic animals or our beloved pets.
 However, there is no reason or scientific foundation for this assumption.1Continue reading “Wild Animal Suffering (Republished)”

 - Animal Ethics, The situation of animals in the wild, http://www.animal-ethics.org/wild-animal-suffering-section/wild-animals

 Christmas is supposed to be a special time of kindness, compassion and gratitude.
 Christmas gives people the opportunity to reaffirm shared values and to strengthen social bonds.
 It is a time where people share feelings of excitement and are unified in the experience of participating in a ritual together.
 It makes people feel like they are part of a collective, whether that be with kin or chosen family.
 And this is, as humans are social beings, one of our fundamental human needs.Continue reading “Some Thoughts About Christmas”